dumlutimuralp/k8s-with-nsx-t-2.4.x/README.md

 by Dumlu Timuralp [@dumlutimuralp](https://twitter.com/dumlutimuralp) [LinkedIn](https://www.linkedin.com/in/dumlutimuralp/)
 by Hakan Akkurt [LinkedIn](https://www.linkedin.com/in/hakkurt/)

-The goal of this series of posts is to outline and explain the steps needed to integrate VMware NSX-T Platform with Vanilla Kubernetes.
+The goal of this series of posts is to outline and explain the steps to integrate VMware NSX-T Platform with Vanilla Kubernetes.

 Software components used are shown below.